alexandrearantes1/two-wheel-tour/README.md

 - __Navigation Cards__

   - Each of the navigation cards contains an image with a different type of motorcycle, adventure, naked and sportbike.
-This was an intentional choice, in order to highlight that people do not necessarily need an adventure our touring motorcycle to enjoy our motorcycle tours.
+  - When the user hovers the card, a quick animation that zooms into that image, blurs it out and reveals the name of the page that the card leads to.
+  - The cards are responsive and will adapt to different screen sizes without losing readability or distorting the images.
+  - They provide an alternative navigation to the navbar and convey the idea of movement and speed, commonly associated with motorcycles.

 ![Home Cards](https://alexandrearantes1.github.io/two-wheels-motorcycle-tours/assets/images/pngs/home-cards.png)